classcompliant/awesome-dj-producer/readme.md

 ### Music Visualizer

 - [projectM](https://github.com/projectM-visualizer/projectm) - Experience psychedelic and mesmerizing visuals by transforming music into equations that render into a limitless array of user-contributed visualizations.

+## Hardware

+Some commercial products that outstand.

+- [Yaeltex](https://yaeltex.com/) - custom MIDI controllers made in harmony between humans and machines in Buenos Aires, Argentina.

 ## Contribute